 Pressing 1 displays a confirmation prompt below.
-Pressing 1 a second time and the actuator moves down to locate the bottom position.
+Pressing 1 a second time and the actuator moves down to locate the lowest position (closest to the servo).
 This is done by slowly moving the actuator and waiting for the servo motor to stop at the bottom most position.
 Once the actuator stops moving it assumes it is the lowest possible position.
 If an object blocks the actuator from moving, the home position may be incorrect and it is best to relocate the proper end position.